jackfiliault/jackfiliault.github.io/_posts/2025-08-07-closing-a-denial-in-SFM.md

 categories: [Writing sample, DITA]
 tags: [dita]     # TAG names should always be lowercase
 ---
+This sample was written in Oxygen XML using the DITA structure.
+This sample is a procedure topic following the DITA structure.
+An accompanying concept topic is included in my portfolio.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <!DOCTYPE task PUBLIC>